rackerlabs/docs-developer-blog/_posts/2020-07-06-microsoft-365-readiness-assesment.md

 ### Next Steps

-Microsoft has long been an enabler of the remote worker and work-from-home scenarios, building products and solutions that allow workers to remain productive no matter where they are located.
+Microsoft has long enabled remote workers and work-from-home scenarios, building products and solutions that allow workers to remain productive no matter where they are located.
 But how do you take advantage of these great tools efficiently and effectively?
 We are here to advise you.
-Our architects focus on the following elements:
+Our architects focus on the following
+elements:

 - The Microsoft Cloud platform
 - Cloud productivity
 - Collaboration and content
-- Enterprise Mobility Management
+- Enterprise mobility management
 - Communications
 - Messaging